Graham Chapman: Memorial service

 The five surviving Python members had decided to stay away from Chapman's private funeral to prevent it from becoming a media circus and to give his family some privacy.
 They sent a wreath in the shape of the Python foot, with the message: "To Graham from the other Pythons with all our love.
 PS: Stop us if we're getting too silly".
 The Rolling Stones also sent a floral arrangement, saying "Thanks for all the laughs."

-A public memorial service for Chapman was held at St Bartholomew's on 3 December, two months after his death.
+A public memorial service for Chapman was held in the Great Hall of St Bartholomew's on 3 December, two months after his death.
 The service began with a chorus of the hymn "Jerusalem" sung in Engrish with a mock Chinese accent.
-Cleese delivered a eulogy to Chapman with shock humour that he believed Chapman would have appreciated, and became the first person at a televised British memorial service to say "fuck".
+Cleese delivered a eulogy to Chapman with shock humour that he believed Chapman would have appreciated and became the first person at a televised British memorial service to say "fuck".
 Palin also delivered a eulogy to Chapman, as did Idle, quipping that Chapman had decided to die rather than listen to Palin again.
 Idle led the other surviving Pythons and Chapman's close friends and family in a rendition of the song "Always Look on the Bright Side of Life", from Life of Brian, and later closed his remarks by saying: "I'd just like to be the last person at this meeting to say 'fuck'."

 Ten years after Chapman's death, his ashes were first rumoured to have been "blasted into the skies in a rocket" with assistance from the Dangerous Sports Club.
 In a second rumour, Chapman's ashes had been scattered on the mountains of Snowdonia, Wales, where he had visited regularly as a climber.